 To lessen the financial obligation a person has when living in a sober living home, the person may apply for food stamps from the Supplemental Nutritional Assistance Program, also known as SNAP.
 The program allows the person to purchase food from grocery stores, convenience stores, and possibly farmers markets.
 Individuals who qualify for monetary assistance from welfare, SSI, or SSD may find their monthly check adequately covers the costs of a sober living house.

 In other instances, a person may be able to borrow money from family and friends to fund the first few months in a sober living home.
-It’s important to have a third party draw up an agreement regarding the loan, and the money should be given directly to the facility versus to the person who is newly sober.
+It may help to have a third party draw up an agreement regarding the loan and to give the money directly to the facility versus to the person who is newly sober.

 You may also ask lenders about personal loans to help you pay for the cost of your rent while you secure employment.